 - Accepting that some people will never like me.
 This is quite a hard one for a Nice Guy since he wants everybody to like him by putting on his nice people pleaser mask in any circumstances.
 I haven’t worked on anything special for this one, but its internalization came naturally when I started to develop self-love and self-acceptance along my recovery process.
 Indeed, when I started to feel and nurture such feelings, I gave much less fucks to what other people thought of me, it was none of my business anymore.
 When you have also put on place a better support system with other men and trust the fact that it’s their job to like you, you can deal much easily with adversity.

 - Understanding male and female polarities and biology.
 I used to put women on a pedestal, just as many Nice Guys tend to do.
 And understanding differences in our gender qualities and flaws on an equal footing was revealing.
 ‘The Way of the Superior Man’ by David Deida was certainly one of the most influential books for me on that matter.
 I highly recommend it.
 It is also a lot about not putting your lover(s) at the center of your life.
 It has never been a real issue for me since I always knew that my freedom was more important than any kind of commitment with my romantic partners.
 However, it’s worth mentioning since a lot of men are very conditioned to follow their woman’s expectations even if they completely contradict their own.
 Another hard pill to swallow for me was about understanding female biological imperatives.
 Indeed, even if culture and social conditioning dictate significant parts of our behaviors, the fact remains that biology still command behind the scenes.
 These ideas have been mainly exposed by the ‘manosphere’ online subculture.
 In particular, the idea of hypergamy (women always seeking for men of higher status for satisfying obvious evolution imperatives), or the fact that women tend to prefer fucking alpha bad boys when ovulating, while looking for nice providers the rest of the time who will invest in taking good care of the progeny.
 Contrary to what most of the bitter men apparently following this manosphere subculture believe, there is no need to be angry about these evolutionary optimized strategies.
 And by the way, the one adopted by men willing to spread as much of their semen in many young and fertile vaginas is certainly not less primitive.
-However, understanding what’s at stake here helped me out knocking women out from the pedestal, and internalizing a more balanced and mature perspective of women’s behavior.
+However, understanding what’s at stake here helped me knocking out women from the pedestal, and internalising a more balanced and mature perspective on women’s behaviour.

 - Past integration therapy and journaling.
 With the help of a therapist and several books, I worked a lot on understanding the influence of my past.
 It encompassed journaling about past events from my childhood and understanding how defense mechanisms I developed at that time were negatively impacting my adult perception of the world.
 My journaling implied a bit of analytical thinking to bridge the gap between past events and present emotional triggers, but the purpose of the therapy was more about connecting to these past painful feelings via regressions.
 For instance, I managed to connect with a deep sadness that was stuck in my unconscious about the lack of emotional connection with my father as a kid.
-For the emotionally disconnected man that I was at that time, it was quite a break through.
+For the emotionally disconnected man that I was at that time, it was quite a breakthrough.
 And it was even before I discovered psychedelics!
 Once these past emotions are brought back to your adult consciousness, they start to lose their grip on your adult’s psyche.
 Working with your abandonment issues is an important part of the Nice Guy recovery process as well.
 The books and practices that helped me at that time: ‘Reclaiming your Life’, by Jean Jenson; ‘Taming your Outer Child’ by Susan Anderson; ‘Past Reality Integration’, therapy developed by Ingeborg Bosch.
 By doing this work, I also realized with some compassion that my parents were wounded people and rationalized their dysfunctional behaviors that exacerbated my Nice Guy syndrome, which is the first step towards forgiveness.
 I had also to admit that most likely my main motivation for investing many years in an unfulfilling academic career might have come from my unconscious willingness to validate my worth to my parents.
 Even if I had some fun years on the way and definitely learnt many skills, my initial motivations to take the academic way were not anchored to my purpose.
 “Live as if your father were dead.
 A man must love his father and yet be free of his father’s expectations and criticisms in order to be a free man”, David Deida writes.

 What a journey it has been!
 After all these years of hard work and shifts of perspective though, I can finally say that most of my dysfunctional Nice Guy traits are definitely gone.
 And I am so very glad of this achievement, since I wouldn’t have believed 10 years ago that it could have been possible at all.
 It turned out that my Nice Guy traits did not define who I was.
 It showed that even deeply rooted dysfunctional behaviors and immature perception of the world can be shifted if you commit to the process with dedication and persistence.
 And I am today much closer to the man I finally want to be.